He Shou Wu Explored: From Brain Health to Hair Growth and Beyond

 Research shows this botanical is a top contender in the adaptogen category.
-Below, we’ll explore 15 ways he shou wu is the exact herb people need in their lives.
+We’ll explore 18 Powerful ways he shou wu is the exact herb people need in their lives.

 HE SHOU WU IS AN ANTIOXIDANT-RICH, ANTI-INFLAMMATORY HERB

-He shou wu— also sometimes called fo-ti, and scientifically known as Polygonum multiflorum—has many health benefits.
+He shou wu goes by many names.
+It is sometimes called fo-ti, fo ti, ho shou wu, and is scientifically known as Polygonum multiflorum.

 The majority of them all stem from one thing: it contains the motherlode of antioxidants.

-Studies (like this one in 2014) on the herb have unveiled that it contains polysaccharides, which are potent phytochemicals.
+Studies (like this one in 2014) on the herb have unveiled that it contains potent phytochemicals called polysaccharides.
 Many of these in he shou wu have antioxidant properties.

-By stopping oxidation and scavenging free radicals, he shou wu’s compounds make it great at slowing down the natural processes that start to break down the body, such as aging and chronic disease.
+By stopping oxidation and scavenging free radicals, he shou wu’s compounds slow the natural processes that break down the body.
+Some of these processes include aging and various chronic diseases.

 Being chock-full of antioxidants and able to halt harmful chronic inflammation is all well and good.

 Naturally, antioxidants help the immune system by reducing burdens it faces in the body.
-It does this by curbing chronic inflammation, which tends to be a faulty and even overactive immune response in the first place.
+It does this by curbing chronic inflammation.
+Chronic inflammation tends to a faulty and even overactive immune response in the first place.